zhanwentaotao/Web3-Patient-Communication-Platform/README.md

 pnpm dev

 Ensure you previously built all the dependencies.
-See [main setup](../../README.md#setup).